mincong-h/mincong-h.github.io/_posts/2019-12-08-typesafe-config.md

 }
 ```

-You can also take advantage of this for "inheritance" or optional system or
+You can also take advantage of this for inheritance, optional system, or
 environment variable overrides.
+Checkout ["Use of substitutions"](https://github.com/lightbend/config#uses-of-substitutions)
+of the official guide for more details.

 ## Include